RyanZurrin/gp2/gp2/README.md

     - Combined Loss - A combination of different loss functions (e.g., Cross-Entropy Loss + Dice Loss) can sometimes improve performance by leveraging the strengths of multiple loss functions.
+    - Huber Loss - A loss function that is less sensitive to outliers in data than the squared error loss.
+    - Hinge Loss - A loss function that is used for training classifiers with linear SVMs (Support Vector Machines).
+    - Poisson Loss - A loss function that is used for training regression models with Poisson regression.

 ## Metric functions:
     - IoU (Intersection over Union) - A popular metric to measure the overlap